How Much Will My Mortgage Go Up?

 For a more personalised estimate, try using our mortgage repayment calculator to see how different rates will impact your payments.

 Whether now is a good time to remortgage depends on your individual circumstances.
 Often, the decision comes down to timing.
-For example, if your current low-rate mortgage is expiring, you might face a choice between remortgaging or letting your loan switch to your lender’s standard variable rate.
-In this case, remortgaging could save you money in the long-term, even if it means higher monthly payments initially, due to lower overall interest.
+For instance, if your current low-rate mortgage is expiring, you might face a choice between remortgaging or letting your loan switch to your lender’s standard variable rate.
+In this case, remortgaging could save you money in the long-term due to lower overall interest.

 To make the most of your current low rate, consider making overpayments on your mortgage.
-Overpaying can help reduce your mortgage balance more quickly, which can lead to a lower amount to finance when you remortgage.
+Overpaying can help reduce your mortgage balance quicker, which means a lower amount to finance when you remortgage.
 Just be sure to review your mortgage terms to confirm that overpayments are allowed and to check for any limits or early repayment charges that could affect you.

 Should I speak to a mortgage broker?